 FAQ (Questions and Answers)

-Could the Arab and Persian influences during the Islamic expansion (7th-15th century) in Sri Lanka have had an impact on kottu?
-Or is it too recent?
+• Could Arab and Persian influences during the Islamic expansion (7th-15th centuries) in Sri Lanka have impacted kottu?
+Or is it really too recent?

-The kottu as we know it is modern, but the concept of cutting flatbread, mixing it with spiced ingredients in a pan has cultural and technical parallels that could well have Arab/Persian origins, even if there is no direct documented link, for example, with dishes like fattoush.
+Kottu as we know it is modern, but the concept of cutting flatbread, mixing it with spicy ingredients in a pan, has cultural and technical parallels that could very well have Arab/Persian origins, even though there is no documented direct link, for example with dishes like fattoush.

-Kottu Roti, in its current form, is a rather recent creation (1970s-1980s), born in post-colonial Sri Lanka, primarily as urban street food based on chopped roti, vegetables, eggs or meat, and spices.
-However, some components of it — flatbreads, quick pan-frying, intense spices, mixing of ingredients — could have more ancient roots and external influences.
+The Kottu Roti, in its current form, is a relatively recent creation (1970s-1980s), born in post-colonial Sri Lanka, mainly as urban street food based on chopped roti, vegetables, eggs or meat, and spices.
+However, some of its components — flatbreads, rapid stir-frying, intense spices, mixture of ingredients — may have older roots and external influences.

 • Arab and Persian cuisine: during the centuries of Islamic expansion, Arab and Persian communities brought with them: